-- Communication(s) from the authorities: - Communication from the complainant: February 2023 - Communication to the authorities: Letter to the Speaker of the National Assembly (March 2023) - Communication to the complainant: February 2023 and hands towards each other behind her back while one of them applied a lot of pressure on her back using his knee.
-She was then arrested and transferred to the headquarters of the Special Investigations Unit of the Uganda police force located in Kireka, where she remained for seven hours without receiving medical attention, despite her deteriorating condition and her specific requests in that regard.
-None of her children, her husband, or friends were permitted to see her, even though they were present at the police station.
+- Communication(s) from the authorities: - Communication from the complainant: March 2025 - Communication to the authorities: Letter to the Speaker of the National Assembly (February 2025) - Communication to the complainant: March 2025 group of security operatives on 27 September 2017 while she was in parliament.
+The events took place against the backdrop of controversial debates in parliament about the Constitution Amendment Bill No. 2 of 2017.

+The complainant reports that during a violent incident in parliament that day, a group of security operatives attacked Ms. Nambooze.
+They forced her body into uncomfortable contortions, including forcing her shoulders, arms and hands to touch each other behind her back while one of them applied a lot of pressure on her back using a knee.
+She was then arrested and transferred to the headquarters of the Special Investigations Unit of the Uganda police force located in Kireka, where she remained for seven hours without receiving medical attention, despite her deteriorating condition and her specific requests.
+None of her children, her husband or friends were permitted to see her, even though they were present at the police station.

 After Ms. Nambooze's release, towards midnight on 27 September 2017, she was driven in a police vehicle to Bugolobi Medical Centre where she was admitted for over a fortnight.
 Subsequent medical examinations revealed that, as a result of the beatings and contortions inflicted, three discs within her lower vertebrae had become compressed, thereby endangering her spinal cord.
-The complainant asserts that, in violation of Ms. Nambooze's privacy, security men and women forced themselves into the examination rooms and forcefully read through all reports and notes that were being written as she went through tests and treatment.
+The complainant asserts that, in total violation of Ms. Nambooze's privacy and security, men and women forced themselves into the examination rooms and read through all reports and notes that were being written as she went through tests and treatment.